ariegg/webiopi-drivers/README.md

 #IMPORTANT:

 This repository does not contain a 1:1 installable package of WebIOPi that can be installed and run as it is.
-It is more a library of logical separated components that form the hardware abstraction layer including the gereric REST API mappings and the available chip drivers for WebIOPi based on that abstraction layer.
+It is more a library of logical separated components that form the hardware abstraction layer including the gereric REST API mappings, the different hardware bus implementaitons and the available chip drivers for WebIOPi based on that abstraction layer.